zowe/zac/README.md

 The Zowe Leadership Committee (ZLC) oversees all code development and release management for the Zowe project.
 In particular, the ZLC has the following roles:

-* Receive proposals for sub-projects leveraging Zoe technology and will decide, via a vote, on whether the sub-project is accepted.
+* Receive proposals for sub-projects leveraging Zowe technology and will decide, via a vote, on whether the sub-project is accepted.
-*	Be responsible for working with the OMP Marketing Committee to ensure messaging and content is consistent with the vision and mission of Zoe.
+*	Be responsible for working with the OMP Marketing Committee to ensure messaging and content is consistent with the vision and mission of Zowe.
 *	Create and maintain development iteration criteria and release train to drive framework development and deployment
 *	When required, vote on revoking commit rights